Busy Christmas Travel; Crush Expected Jan. 4

 Tourism in general has seen something of a recovery in recent weeks and surveys anticipate this year’s holiday travel season will come close to being as busy as 1989, before the recession set in.

 ″I don’t know what it is, but people seem more upbeat this year,″ said Tony Daou, manager of Boulder’s Inn in New Preston, Conn.
-He said weekend reservations were booked earlier this year than last and that many guests are staying longer.
+Weekend reservations were booked earlier this year than last and that many guests are staying longer, he said.

-At Amtrak, preliminary figures show holiday traffic might surpass its estimate of a 2 percent increase, perhaps reaching 3 or 4 percent over last year, said Pat Kelly, spokeswoman.
+At Amtrak, preliminary figures show holiday traffic might surpass its estimate of a 2 percent increase, perhaps reaching 3 or 4 percent over last year, said spokeswoman Pat Kelly.

 With Christmas and New Year’s falling on Fridays this year, travelers spread their departures out during the week, Kelly said.
 But bookings indicate many want to return home on Sunday, Jan.
 3, to return to work the next day, she said.